 Sustainable Kingston – Rain Gardens

 In partnership with The Kingston & Frontenac Housing Corporation, Sustainable Kingston was seeking support to launch its Rain Garden Project.
 If successful, rain gardens will be added at four affordable housing sites.
 Over their life cycle, rain gardens produce 30 to 90 percent fewer GHG emissions than conventional stormwater management alternatives.
 They do this by diverting stormwater from source water (Lake Ontario) that then needs to be processed at a water treatment plant, and by diverting stormwater from combined sewers that lead to wastewater treatment plants.
-Fundraising goal: $20,000

 Cycle Kingston – Valet Bicycle Parking

 Cycle Kingston was seeking support for Bicycle Valet Kingston, which provides valet bicycle parking to residents who cycle to events.
 By providing safe and secure destination bicycle parking at events and festivals – and increasing awareness of bicycle parking– Cycle Kingston encourages and empowers more people to leave their cars at home and pedal to their destination.
-Fundraising goal: $15,250

 Extend-A-Family Kingston – Dunya Hydroponic Greenhouse

 Extend-A-Family Kingston was asking the community for its help to build a climate-controlled hydroponic greenhouse to provide fruits, herbs, and vegetables to approximately 500 individuals (120 families) year-round.
 By growing produce locally year-round, this project lowers carbon emissions associated with food transportation while enhancing local food security.
-Fundraising goal: $36,000

 Above: Year 1 Kick off for the Kingston Community Climate Action Fund (December 2020).
 Above: KCCU CEO, Jon Dessau presents $5,000 donation to City of Kingston Mayor, Bryan Paterson (March 2021)

 “Thanks to the Climate Action Fund, we were able to purchase an electric vehicle.
-We hope that while we’re out on the roads, we will inspire other people to look for green options,” Ronda Candy, executive director of Martha’s Table, said.
+We hope that while we’re out on the roads, we will inspire other people to look for green options,” Ronda Candy, Executive Director of Martha’s Table, said.

-The Kingston Community Climate Action Fund, supported donations to help support the purchase of air source heat-pumps to install in new homes being built on Rose Abbey Drive.
 “Not only will these pumps help the home’s eventual owners by reducing energy costs, but it will also shrink the environmental footprint of these new builds,” says Cathy Borowec, Executive Director of the local Habitat for Humanity.

 KCCU is committed to supporting our local charity’s and not-for-profit’s climate action efforts by continuing to participate in the Kingston Community Climate Action Fund.
 It is our pleasure to contribute to our community’s goal of becoming a carbon neutral city no later than 2040.